-Financial assets are classified into the following specified categories: financial assets designated at fair value through other comprehensive income (FVTOCI), financial assets at fair value through profit or loss (FVTPL), 'loans and receivables and cash and cash equivalents.
-The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
+Financial assets are classified into the following specified categories: financial assets designated at fair value through other comprehensive income (FVTOCI), financial assets at fair value through profit or loss (FVTPL), financial assets designated at amortized cost 'loans and receivables and cash and cash equivalents.
+The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition or subsequent reclassification as the case may be.